What Are Natural Wines? Why Should I Care About Them?

 So White started doing some research and stumbled upon the natural wines movement that was gaining traction in Europe.

 The idea of “natural” wine originated in France in the 1960s.
 Winemakers in the Beaujolais region wanted to return to the production methods that their grandparents had used.
-They wanted to get away from the pesticide and chemical use that had gained prevalence in all types of agriculture proceeding World War II.
+They tried to get away from the pesticide and chemical use that had gained prevalence in all types of agriculture proceeding World War II.
 Gradually the idea of producing wines with minimal additives spread across Europe and indeed the world.
 But, as with anything, there is some controversy.
-Some wine makers contend that natural wines are defined as nothing added, nothing taken away.
-Where others allow for some sulfites to be added at bottling.
-So you can see that with such variables in opinion, finding a true “natural wine” may prove difficult.
+Some winemakers contend that natural wines are defined as nothing added, nothing taken away.
+Whereas others allow for some sulfites to be added at bottling.
+So you can see that finding a true “natural wine” may prove difficult.

 With Dry Farm Wines, however, you know what you’re getting as they put great effort into sourcing clean wines.